hmolsen/hmolsen.github.io/index-en.md

 you most likely visited this page, because you are going to participate in our training ["Security for Webapplications"](https://oose.com/training/online-training-security-for-web-applications-in-english).
 As part of this training you will first tear apart and then secure a vulnerability-infested classified ads application called _Vulnerads_.

-For the practical excercises of this training I have prepared everything you need inside a virtual machine for Oracle VirtualBox.
-You need to download the VM and import it into your VirtualBox before the training, to make sure that you can follow all the fun excercises smoothly.
+For the practical exercises of this training I have prepared everything you need inside a virtual machine for Oracle VirtualBox.
+You need to download the VM and import it into your VirtualBox before the training, to make sure that you can follow all the fun exercises smoothly.

 # Step by Step